SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You define this form of a variable declaration at global scope, the local scope of a function, or in the context of a class, structure, enumeration, or extension declaration.
-When a variable declaration of this form is declared at global scope or the local scope of a function, it is referred to as a :newTerm:`computed variable`.
+When a variable declaration of this form is declared at global scope or the local scope of a function, it's referred to as a :newTerm:`computed variable`.
-When it is declared in the context of a class, structure, or extension declaration, it is referred to as a :newTerm:`computed property`.
+When it's declared in the context of a class, structure, or extension declaration, it's referred to as a :newTerm:`computed property`.

 The getter is used to read the value, and the setter is used to write the value.